Save China's Tigers: The Laohu Valley Reserve

-The tigers involved
+Reproduction and deaths

 In April 2014 Madonna gave birth to three cubs, two females and one male.
 The father of the cubs is Tigerwoods.

-Recently on 20 November 2015, two new South China tiger cubs have been born at Laohu Valley.
+On 20 November 2015, two South China tiger cubs were born at Laohu Valley.
 The mother is Cathay and the father is King Henry.
-With the birth of these cubs, 20 South China tigers in total are in the care of Save China's Tigers within the Laohu Valley Reserve – more than 20% of the world population of the world's most critically endangered tiger.
-However, a year later in February 2016, one of two South China tiger cubs recently born in late 2015 died, leaving 19 South China tigers in the reserve.
+The birth of these cubs brought the number of South China tigers within the care of Save China's Tigers in the Laohu Valley Reserve to twenty.
+At the time, this represented more than 20% of the world population of the world's most critically endangered tiger.
+However, in February 2016, one of the two cubs died, leaving nineteen South China tigers in the reserve.

 Obstacles

-A large difficulty faced by the project is the limited gene pool for South China tigers – all of the South China tigers in Chinese zoos are descended from only 6 individuals caught in the 1950s.
+A difficulty faced by the project is the limited gene pool for South China tigers – all the South China tigers in Chinese zoos are descended from only six individuals caught in the 1950s.

-The WWF says that the money is being spent in the wrong place and that the Amur tiger has a better chance of survival.
+The WWF says that the money is being spent in the wrong place and that the Amur tiger has a stronger chance of survival over these tigers.

 Controversies

 Li accused her former husband, Stuart Bray, of using charitable funds for personal expenses.
-This was reported in the Daily Mail, which damaged the charity's reputation with the general public.
+This was reported in the Daily Mail, which damaged the charity's reputation with the public.
 However, Stuart Bray was acquitted of misappropriation of charitable funds in a court case decision in October 2014.

+Allegations of misuse of funds

+In 2013, Li accused her former husband Stuart Bray of using charitable funds for personal expenses.